-The first reason why penetration testing is important is reducing loss magnitude associated with successful security breaches and resulting business disruption.
+The first reason penetration testing is necessary is to reduce loss magnitude associated with successful security breaches and resulting business disruption.
 When a business experiences a data breach, the costs of containment, recovery, public relations, and fines can quickly add up.
-Depending on the duration and level of business disruption caused by the breach, the costs of not manufacturing quality products, shipped accurately and delivered on-time can result in net annual losses.
-In more severe cases, these cyber incidents can be fatal to businesses and family legacies.
+Depending on the duration and level of business disruption caused by the breach, the costs of not manufacturing quality products shipped accurately and delivered on time can result in net annual losses.
+These cyber incidents can be fatal to businesses and family legacies in more severe cases.

-The second reason why penetration testing is important is to detect previously unknown vulnerabilities.
+The second reason penetration testing is necessary is to detect previously unknown vulnerabilities.
 The worst-case situation is to have exploitable vulnerabilities within your infrastructure or applications while the leadership team assumes assets are protected.
-The thoughts of being secure lead to decisions that cause a further lack of awareness, as attackers are probing your assets.
+The thoughts of being unassailable lead to decisions that cause a further lack of awareness, as attackers are probing your assets.
 Successful attacks, called breaches, can go undetected for months.

-Another reason that contributes to the importance of penetration testing is to provide feedback on the effectiveness of security tools that manufacturers use in their day-to-day operations.
+Another reason contributing to the importance of penetration testing is to provide feedback on the effectiveness of security tools manufacturers use in their day-to-day operations.
 Most manufacturers and producers use some form of security tools, such as backup software, anti-virus and anti-malware services, and system maintenance tools.
-While leadership teams may have confidence that these tools are effective, they cannot assign any confidence level until they are adequately tested.
-Penetration testers help identify misconfigurations and default configurations that could allow criminal enterprises and hackers to disable these security tools, allowing attacks to be successful and financial losses to occur.
+While leadership teams may have confidence that these tools are practical, they cannot assign any confidence level until adequately tested.
+Penetration testers also identify misconfigurations and default configurations.
+These mistakes could allow criminals to disable security tools, allowing attacks to be successful and financial losses to occur.

 What is Penetration testing?